open-dis/dis-tutorial/tutorial/I_Introduction/HLA.md

 ## High Level Architecture

 DIS was the first standard for distributed simulations.
-Near adoptation it was believed that it could be improved upon with different technology and approaches than had been used in the 80's, when DIS was invented.
+Some time later it was believed that it could be improved upon by using different approaches than had been used in the 80's, when DIS was created.
+This resulted in High Level Architecture (HLA).

 There are some important differences between DIS and HLA, but they sometimes share important features as well, particularly when describing combat operations.

-The extent to which HLA is used in applications compared to DIS is a bit unknown, but it is popular.
+The HLA architecture can cover a wider range of problems in addition to that addressed by DIS.

 ### Off-Site Tutorials

 There are several interesting tutorials about HLA already present.
-Rather than attempting to supply yet another, the main approach is to link to the existing HLA tutorials.
+Rather than attempting to supply yet another, the approach in this section is to simply link to the existing HLA tutorials.

 Here's a list of some online HLA tutorials: